Pest Management Fact Sheet #5036

 The gray garden slug is the most common and most destructive.
 This 3/4 inch pest varies in color from whitish yellow to nearly black, with brown specks and mottling.

 The spotted garden or giant slug can range from 3 to 7 inches long.
 These slugs become lighter in color as they age.
 The yellowish mantle usually has three rows of black spots that continue to the end of the body.
 The species is found primarily on islands and along the coast, but it is becoming more common inland.

-The tawny garden slug seldom reaches 4 inches long.
+The tawny garden slug length extends to about 3-4 inches.
 It is usually recognized by its yellow mantle, and lighter spots on a yellow body.
 This type is less common than the gray garden or spotted garden slugs.

 The approximately 100 eggs laid by male or female (slugs are hermaphroditic) gray garden slugs are about 1/8 inch in diameter.
 A 4 inch slug may produce eggs up to a 1/4 inch in diameter.
 It takes about 100 days for slug eggs to hatch at 32° to 40° F, but only 10 days in warmer weather, as in late May.
 Under ideal conditions with damp, warm weather, the life cycle of a slug can be about three months.

 Young slugs damage plants by rasping away the surface of plant leaves.
 Adults also chew holes in leaves and leave slime trails on commercial plants, thus reducing salability.